The major systems and areas we will thoroughly inspect when we evaluate your home.

 In general, it’s a good idea to have a home inspector lined up before you finalize the purchase of a home, and need an inspection.
 This will ensure that you can get the home inspected quickly, and get a good idea of its overall condition and value.
 It will also keep you from breaking the terms of the contract.

-The home inspection itself usually takes about 2-3 hours, during which time the home inspector will check all of the major systems of the house.
+The home inspection itself usually takes about 2-3 hours, during which time the home inspector will check all of the major systems and structural componets of the house.
 For larger homes, this process will take longer – for small homes and condos, it may only take 1-2 hours.

 You are welcome to accompany the inspector during this time, to ensure that you understand any issues they may report.
-After the inspection is done, a complete home inspection report will be sent to you within 24 hours.
+After the inspection is done, a complete home inspection report with photos and videos will be sent to you within 24 hours.